sarahamer13/reading-notes/Reading1-401.md

 ### *In the context of the reading “Pain and Suffering,” describe the main challenges faced by beginners when learning Python and suggest at least two strategies for overcoming these obstacles* ###

 - Python is a different language from Java.
 I believe as a beginner person the first thing to notice is the syntax is different from Java.
 It sounds like an English language, but more complicated than that.
-My two strategies for overcoming these obstacles is to get used to the new syntax and try to do as much practice as possible.
+My two strategies for overcoming these obstacles are to get used to the new syntax and try to do as much practice as possible.

 ### *After reading “Beginners Guide to Big O,” explain the concept of time complexity and space complexity* ###